Computing torsion for plane quartics without using height bounds: Introduction

+\begin{proof} Suppose there exists a torsion point~$Q \in J(\Q)$ that is not contained in~$T$.
+Without loss of generality, we may assume that the order of~$Q$ is a power of a prime~$\ell$.
+By Lemma~\ref{lemma:reduction_inj},~$\ell$ must divide all~$N_i$ and hence~$\mathrm{gcd}(\{N_i\})$.
+Without loss of generality, we may assume that~$P \coloneqq \ell \cdot Q$ lies in~$T_\ell \cap J(\Q)$.
+Now, by the condition in~{\bf Step 4}, there is another nonrational torsion point~$Q'$ in~$T_\ell$ whose reduction modulo a prime lying above~$p_i$ equals that of~$Q$.
+This contradicts the injectivety of the reduction map, as shown in Lemma~\ref{lemma:reduction_inj}. \end{proof}

-The solution that we propose is to also search for torsion points defined over number fields of small degree to account for the nonsurjectivity of the reduction map.
-In Section \ref{sect:prelims}, we discuss the background needed for this approach: the Weil pairing, Weil polynomials, the Newton-Raphson method, and different ways to do Jacobian arithmetic.
+{\bf Outline.} In Section \ref{sect:prelims}, we discuss the background needed for this approach: the Weil pairing, Weil polynomials, the Newton-Raphson method, and different ways to do Jacobian arithmetic.
 In Section \ref{sect:faketorsion}, we study the phenomenon of fake torsion points.
 The core section of this paper in which we explain our actual methods to find torsion points over number fields is Section \ref{sect:methods}.
-In the final section \ref{sect:results}, we talk about the computation of the torsion groups in a dataset consisting of 82240 plane quartic curves, \cite{Database3}.
-The implementation of our method in \texttt{Magma} can be found at \cite{code}.
+In the final Section \ref{sect:results}, we talk about the computation of the torsion groups in a data set consisting of 82240 plane quartic curves, \cite{Database3}.
+The implementation of our method in \texttt{Magma} (\cite{Magma}) for plane quartics can be found at \cite{code}.

-{\bf Notation.} Throughout this text, $C$ denotes a smooth projective plane quartic curve over $\Q$, the symbol $p$ denotes a prime number, $J$ is the Jacobian of $C$, and $C_p$ and $J_p$ are the reduction of $C$ and $J$, respectively, modulo $p$, when $p$ is a prime of good reduction.
+{\bf Notation.} Throughout this text, $C$ denotes a smooth projective plane quartic curve over~$\Q$, the symbol~$p$ denotes a prime number, $J$ is the Jacobian of~$C$, and~$C_p$ and~$J_p$ are the reduction of~$C$ and~$J$, respectively, modulo~$p$, when~$p$ is a prime of good reduction.

+{\bf Acknowledgements.} The author has been supported by \href{https://simonscollab.icerm.brown.edu/}{the Simons Collaboration} on Arithmetic Geometry, Number Theory, and Computation (Simons Foundation grant 550033) and by C\'eline Maistret's Royal Society Dorothy Hodgkin Fellowship.

-{\bf Acknowledgements.} The author wishes to thank Edgar Costa, Bjorn Poonen, David Roe, and Andrew Sutherland for useful discussions that helped to improve the method, and for their help running the parallel computation on the servers of the Simons Collaboration at Massachusetts Institute of Technology.
+The author wishes to thank Edgar Costa, Maarten Derickx, Bjorn Poonen, David Roe, and Andrew Sutherland for useful discussions that helped to improve the method and article, and for their help running the parallel computation on the servers of the Simons Collaboration at the Massachusetts Institute of Technology.
+The author also wishes to thank the anonymous referees for the valuable suggestions which also led to improvements of the article.